gabrielpdx/DiSCo/README.md

 ### Status:
 Currently DiSCo supports the creation and verification of an SQLite database with a schema suitable for storing multiple choice quiz/test questions.
-A module for generating Latex suitable for use in the classroom is next in the backlog.
+The contents of the database can then be output to a Latex test format for publishing and use.

 ### Next Steps:
 See the [Issue Tracker](https://github.com/gabrielpdx/DiSCo/issues) and you